Mouseworld-Lab/NDT-Prototype/README.md

 # NDT Deployment Guide
 TThe following steps provide a guide to deploy the NDT prototype (using a cluster with kubeadm), including the Edge (using a microk8s cluster).
 On the machine where KNE will be executed, you must ensure the cluster and KNE are up and running.
-Follow the instructions provided in the official repository: [KNE GitHub Repository](https://github.com/openconfig/kne):
+Follow the instructions provided in the official repository: [KNE](https://github.com/openconfig/kne/tree/main/docs):

 ## KNE
 ### 1. Install the necessary packages to use KNE